New York’s Tropical Forest – The Climate Change Connection

 If Mayor Bloomberg is to be believed, we’re doing pretty well in our response to the alarming prospect of worldwide climate instability.
 PlaNYC2030 calls for wiser land use, cleaning the harbors to ensure a thriving estuary, advocating for mass transit, investing in renewables and repowering inefficient power plants, and planting a million trees to help contribute to cleaner air and cooler streets.

-While we can’t speak to the effectiveness of Bloomberg’s plan, we do know that the impacts of the city’s procurement of rainforest wood make a mockery of the million tree target.
+While we can’t speak to the effectiveness of the rest of the Mayor’s Plan, but we do know that he intends to continue using rainforest wood until 2030.
+The ecological impacts of his plan makes a mockery of the million-tree target.

 Let’s consider what happens when, as often takes place, 1500 board feet of ipê is ordered so that a section of boardwalk can be patched.
 As the logging sleds drive their way into the Brazilian wilderness, seeking the one or two ipê trees that grow per acre, they topple “useless” species of trees.
 As the majestic ipê is located and cut down, only the heart of the trunk is harvested, and the other trees that stand in the way are also left lying on the ground to rot.
 Now lifeless, they no longer exhale oxygen nor take up carbon dioxide.
 Instead, their dead carcasses exude a heavy load of carbon back into the air.
 The release of carbon from deforestation is only partly due to the logging itself.
 The rest comes when the forest is cleared and burned – 8 times more likely to happen in the tropics after a forest has been logged.

-When there is an incursion in the rainforest, the gash grows like a spreading wound, as others take the opportunity to decimate the area for their own purposes.
+When there is an incursion into the rainforest, the gash grows like a spreading wound, as others take the opportunity to decimate the area for their own purposes.
 After a few years, the land is barren.
 And in the remaining forest, ancient and evolved to a dynamic and exquisite state of balance, the trees, animal life, plants, fungi and micro-organisms that comprise this ecosystem are suddenly exposed to drying heat and winds.
 They have no defenses against this new and unforgiving environment.
-The edges of the remaining forest whither and die.
-And, of course, the losses are irreplaceable: countless, indeed uncountable, species lost, and catastrophic changes in other parts of the world: the cloud systems and air currents disrupted, rainfall levels plunging to record levels, human lives altered.
+The edges of the remaining forest wither and die.
+And, of course, the losses are irreplaceable: countless, indeed uncountable, species lost, and catastrophic changes in other parts of the world: the cloud systems and air and oceanic currents disrupted, rainfall increasing to record levels, human lives altered.